 Bacterial food poisoning occurs when food is contaminated by harmful bacteria.
 Bacteria thrive in warm and moist foods.
 Bacteria spreads faster mainly through cross-contamination.

 Cross-contamination refers to the transferring of bacteria from contaminated food to uncontaminated food through hands, tools, work surfaces, kitchen cloth, cutting board, etc.

-The following are the four main types of bacteria that are responsible for the usual types of food poisoning:
+The four main types of bacteria are responsible for the usual types of food poisoning:

 - Staphylococcus Aureus